 The pharmacy offered a range of additional services including flu vaccinations and the supply of emergency hormonal contraception.
-The patient group directions covering these services were seen and had been signed by the pharmacists providing the service, although the declaration of competence for the pharmacist running the service was not seen.
+The patient group directions covering these services were seen and had been signed by the pharmacists providing the service.
+The declaration of competence for all pharmacists administering flu vaccinations were seen.
 The pharmacy ensured the smooth running of the services by offering an online booking service.
 They would block out times when they anticipated being very busy, or when they knew that there may not be an accredited pharmacist available.
-The regular pharmacist had completed training on injection techniques and anaphylaxis and resuscitation within the last two years.
+The RP had completed training on injection techniques and anaphylaxis and resuscitation within the last two years.
 The pharmacy was a Healthy Living Pharmacy and provided additional advice to people on living healthy lifestyles.
 It had a health promotion zone displaying leaflets and information on both locally and nationally relevant topics.
 There was a poster displayed to support the current national campaign of Stoptober.
+The pharmacy had received referrals from NHS111 for the CPCS.
+The manager explained that pharmacy team members regularly checked the NHS email account and contacted people referred to the service as quickly as possible.

 The pharmacy had completed the audit of people at risk of becoming pregnant whilst taking sodium valproate as part of the Valproate Pregnancy Prevention Programme.
 Appropriate conversations had been had with affected people and records were made on the PMR.
-Stickers were available for staff to highlight the risks of pregnancy to women receiving prescriptions for valproate.
-Information booklets and cards were available to be given to eligible women.
+The pharmacy did not have stickers for staff to apply to dispensing boxes to highlight the risks of pregnancy to women receiving prescriptions for valproate.
+Information booklets and cards could also not be found.
+The manager said that she would arrange for more to be sent to the pharmacy later that day.

-Multi-compartment compliance aids were prepared by the pharmacy for approximately 110 people based in the community.
+Multi-compartment compliance aids were prepared by the pharmacy for approximately 20 people based in the community.
 The pharmacy had a proforma to decide if a compliance aid was the most appropriate solution for a person requesting it.
 The pharmacy could offer reminder charts or medication administration records as an alternative.
 A sample of compliance aids was inspected.
 Each compliance aid had an identifier on the front, and dispensed and checked signatures were completed, along with a description of tablets.
 Patient information leaflets (PILs) were supplied each month.
 'When required' medicines were dispensed in boxes and a pharmacy advisor was aware of what could and could not be placed in trays.
 A record of any changes made was kept on the patient information sheet, which was available for the pharmacist during the clinical checking process.

 The dispensary shelves used to store stock were organised and tidy.
 The stock was arranged alphabetically.
-Date checking was undertaken each week and the entire dispensary was checked every 3 months.
-Spot checks revealed no date expired stock or mixed batches.
+Date checking was undertaken regularly and the entire dispensary was checked every 3 months.
+Spot checks revealed no date-expired stock or mixed batches.
 Prescriptions containing owings were appropriately managed, and the prescription was kept with the balance until it was collected.
 Stock was obtained from reputable sources including Alliance and AAH.
 Specials were obtained from Alliance Specials.
 Invoices were seen to this effect.
 Records of recalls and alerts were seen and were annotated with the outcome and the date actioned.

 Staff were aware of the Falsified Medicines Directive (FMD).
 They could check the anti-tampering device on each medicine was intact during the dispensing process.
 But they were not verifying nor decommissioning stock at the time of the inspection.
-The updated PMR system due to be installed in the pharmacy in the following weeks had the capability to be FMD compliant.
-The pharmacy's SOPs were being updated by the Professional Standards Office to reflect the changes FMD would bring to the pharmacy's processes.
+The updated PMR system had the capability to be FMD compliant.
+The pharmacy's SOPs were being updated to reflect the changes FMD would bring to the pharmacy's processes.